Josh Lowe Player Props: Rays vs. Reds

 Reds Pitching Rankings

-- The 9.7 strikeouts per nine innings compiled by the Reds pitching staff ranks fifth in the league.
+- The 9.3 strikeouts per nine innings compiled by the Reds pitching staff ranks 10th in MLB.

-- The Reds have the 25th-ranked team ERA among all league pitching staffs (5.22).
+- The Reds have the 25th-ranked team ERA across all league pitching staffs (5.25).

-- Greene (0-0) takes the mound for the Reds in his fourth start of the season.
-He has a 5.14 ERA in 14 2/3 innings pitched, with 23 strikeouts.
+- Stoudt takes the mound for his first start of the season for the Reds.

-- In his most recent time out on Wednesday, the right-hander went six innings against the Atlanta Braves, allowing three earned runs while surrendering seven hits.

-- The 23-year-old has a 5.14 ERA and 14.8 strikeouts per nine innings in three games this season, while allowing a batting average of .288 to opposing hitters.
+- The right-hander will make his MLB debut at 25 years old.

 © 2023 Data Skrive.
 All rights reserved.